popham/emscripten-treeviz/README.md

 Client Side Tree Layout by [Emscripten](https://github.com/kripken/emscripten)
 ==============================================================================
-This project demonstrates how to leverage c++ assets to build an SVG tree visualization on a client's web browser.
+This project demonstrates how to leverage C++ assets to build an SVG tree visualization on a client's web browser.
 The following assets are used:
 * Data structures by [Boost Graph Library](http://www.boost.org/doc/libs/release/libs/graph/).
 * Optimization algorithms by [DLib](http://dlib.net).